 I’ve said it before and I’ll say it again:

 Unless people feel safe to voice a ‘bad’ idea, you’ll never unearth the really great ones.

-This means that us old hands need to be less possessive of our ‘turf’, and embrace new ideas.
-We need to be open up to the possibility of a flop, a dud, a time-waster.
+This means that us old hands need to be less possessive of our ‘turf’ and embrace new ideas.
+We need to be open to the possibility of a flop, a dud, a time-waster.

 You never know – maybe, just maybe, this new person comes with new ideas, new skills, new connections etc… They may just do a better job of it, and this ‘bad idea’ might just become a staple in your fundraising calendar.

 And the worst thing that will happen?
 Our predictions come true and it’s a dud.
 In this case, we need to keep our mouths firmly shut.
 Even a sideways glance that hints at ‘I told you so’ is a big no-no.